-The 828mk3 can resolve directly to SMPTE time code via the quarter-inch SMPTE input, without a separate synchronizer.
-A SMPTE out jack is also provided for time code generation.
-The 828mk3 provides a DSP-driven phase-lock engine with sophisticated filtering that provides fast lockup times and sub-frame accuracy.
+The 896mk3 can resolve directly to SMPTE time code via any TRS analog input, without a separate synchronizer.
+The 896mk3 can also generate SMPTE time code via any XLR analog output.
+The 896mk3 provides a DSP-driven phase-lock engine with sophisticated filtering that provides fast lockup times and sub-frame accuracy.

-The included MOTU SMPTE ConsoleTM software provides a complete set of tools for generating and regenerating SMPTE time code, which allows you to slave other devices to the computer.
+The included MOTU SMPTE Console[TM] software provides a complete set of tools for generating and regenerating SMPTE time code, which allows you to slave other devices to the computer.
 Like CueMix FX, the synchronization features are cross-platform and compatible with all audio sequencer software that supports the ASIO2 sample-accurate sync protocol.